sierkejd/samples/nav-console-quickstart.md

 1. Select `Chart Control > Load Chart` from the Main Menu.
 2. Choose `Load according to current position` (Item 2).
-3. Confirm chart edition and update status.
+3. Confirm chart number with the Quartermaster of the Watch (QMOW).
 4. Click **Load** to display the chart.

 > Always verify that the loaded chart corresponds to the planned operating area and has been verified against the paper chart.